iivchenko/proto-asteroids-sandbox/games/gms-gml/README.md

 * UI of the engine when zooming up/down start to be blury
 * Particle system is not that rich
 * The dynamic nature of Layers that are represented as string in scripts
+* Notes just dummy txt file - I create such my self in any engine